HaxeFoundation/HaxeManual/md/manual/2-Types.md

 We will explore type inference in detail later in [Type Inference](3.6-Type_Inference.md).
 For now, it is sufficient to say that the variable `myButton` in the code above is known to be an **class instance** of type `MySpecialButton`.
 A **class instance** is one of seven type groups:

->TODO: Is "2.1 Basic Type" not a type group?

  * Class instance: an object of a given class or interface
  * Enum instance: a value of a haxe enumeration